and testing standards

-As the APS blueprint moves towards the implementation of a regional programmatic focus, it is particularly important that this mindset changes.
+As the APS blueprint moves towards the implementation of regional Magnet school programs it is particularly important that this mindset changes.

 As a board member, I will advocate to change the focus of transportation from boundary to student focused in order to ensure that students from any part of the district get to the school program that meets their needs and interests.